Broomhill railway station: Inverness and Perth Junction Railway

 The Inverness and Perth Junction Railway (I&JR) was promoted to link the Inverness and Aberdeen Junction Railway at Forres with the Perth and Dunkeld Railway.
 The necessary Act of Parliament was passed on 22 July 1861, the new line being opened between Dunkeld and Pitlochry on 1 June 1863, between Forres and Aviemore on 3 August 1863 and the final section to Aviemore and Pitlochry on 9 September 1863.
 The I&JPR combined with the Inverness and Aberdeen Junction Railway to form the Highland Railway on 1 February 1865.

 The station infrastructure

 The 1867–71 OS map shows a single platform with a shelter, two sets of signal posts, a stationmaster's house and a weighing machine.
 A couple of sidings appear to end in a small goods shed.
 In 1903 the layout is the same with the addition of several small buildings.
 The station used to carry a significant amount of timber traffic originating in the surrounding forests.

 A restored feature is the two armed signal with one arm operated by railway staff to control the trains and the other present for passengers to request a passenger train to stop.

+In 2025, the platform was extended by 90 feet, allowing an extra carriage to have access.